 - Double-check that you are eligible before spending a lot of time on an application.

 - Provide specific numbers on how the grant will be used and how it will help.

 - Double-check your spelling and grammar.

-- Submitting your application early may make you look more prepared than late-submitters.
+- If you can, submit your application early – you may look more prepared than those who apply late.